JuliaCI/PkgEval.jl/README.md

     hello
     ```

-    which will execute the julia command in the sandbox environment of the newly built julia.
+    which will execute the Julia command in the sandbox environment of the newly built Julia.

 4. Run PkgEval